Cork Flooring for the Kitchen | Home Flooring Pros

 Amorim waterproof cork flooring is about $6.50 to $7.25 per square foot from most sellers.
 Nova is a high-end brand that costs $7.75 to $9.00 per square foot.

-You can learn more about the best cork flooring in our cork reviews report.
+You can learn more about the best cork flooring in our cork flooring manufacturers reviews.

 FINAL THOUGHTS FROM HOME FLOORING PROS